MicrosoftDocs/quantum-docs/articles/how-to-run-notebooks-workspace.md

 ## Create a new notebook

 Follow these steps to create a new Jupyter notebook using Q# or Python.
+You can also start with a [notebook from the gallery](#notebook-gallery).

 1. Select your Azure Quantum workspace in the [Azure portal](https://portal.azure.com).
 1. Select **Jupyter Notebooks**.